SSWConsulting/SSW.Rules/README.md

 - Pushed to Production.
 - Use @Mention (**OR** Send email) to notify Product Owner/PBI stakeholder that PBI is done (be sure to include screenshots/done video as proof)

+### TinaCMS - Definition of Done
+- As above
+- Branches should be squash-merged to `tina/main`
+- Pushed to `staging`
+- Include your Done Video :)

 As per rule: [Done - Do you go beyond 'Done' and follow a 'Definition of Done'?](https://www.ssw.com.au/rules/done-do-you-go-beyond-done-and-follow-a-definition-of-done)

 ### Branches
 - Branching strategy is based off [Release Flow](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/release-flow)
 - `main` is the main 'dev' branch
 - `release/xx` is the 'production' one (where xx is the Sprint number)
+- Always create a new branch for your PBIs
+- Always delete your branch once your PR has been merged

+### TinaCMS - Branches
+- `tina/main` is the main 'dev' branch
 - Always create a new branch for your PBIs
 - Always delete your branch once your PR has been merged